Hariharan161297/Copper_modelling/README.md

 ## Conclusion
-The Industrial Copper Modeling project aims to predict the selling price and status in the industrial copper market using machine learning techniques
+The Industrial Copper Modeling project aims to predict the selling price in the industrial copper market using machine learning techniques